Mikel Arteta: 2022–24: Title challengers and Champions League return

-On 22 January 2023, Arteta's side beat Manchester United 3–2 at Home.
+On 22 January 2023, Arteta's side beat Manchester United 3–2 at home.
 The victory put them a five-point advantage at the top of the Premier League with a game in hand, and meant that Arsenal had 50 points from 19 games at the halfway stage of the league season – their best start to a top-flight campaign – 15 more than they had at the same stage last season.
 After leading the Gunners to two wins and a draw in January from their Premier League games against three teams vying for a place in the top four, Mikel Arteta was named Premier League Manager of the Month for the third time this season – the fifth time since December 2019.
-He was the first manager to win the award in successive months since Manchester City's Pep Guardiola did so in November and December of 2021.
+He was the first manager to win the award in successive months since Manchester City's Pep Guardiola did so in November and December 2021.
 Arteta also became the first Arsenal manager to win the award three times in a single campaign, which was the first time that had happened in the league since Liverpool's Jürgen Klopp won five in the 2019–20 season.

 On 12 March, Arsenal beat Fulham 3–0 at Craven Cottage.
 This was Arteta's 100th win in his 168th game in charge of Arsenal, meaning he has the best win percentage of any Arsenal manager.
 Arteta said afterwards "there is still a lot to improve."
 The following day, he was awarded Manager of the Year at the 2023 London Football Awards.
+He won his fourth Manager of the Month award of the season in March.
+Following a loss on penalties to Sporting CP after a 2–2 aggregate draw in the UEFA Europa League round of 16, injuries to key players William Saliba and Takehiro Tomiyasu would prove detrimental, as Arsenal's seven-game winning streak spanning from mid-February to early April would derail with three consecutive draws to Liverpool, West Ham United, and bottom-of-the-table Southampton, before a 4–1 loss at the Etihad Stadium to allow second-place Manchester City to capitalise on Arsenal's drop in form.